Emmanuel Macron: Foreign affairs

+In March 2026, Macron described the U.S.–Israeli strikes on Iran as illegal, while maintaining that Iran held "primary responsibility" for the regional escalation.
+Despite criticizing the strikes, he reaffirmed France's commitment to regional allies and deployed the aircraft carrier Charles de Gaulle to the Mediterranean for defensive and escort missions.
+In September 2026, Macron announced that the country will send soldiers to protect Saudi Arabia on a Red Sea oil route, as part of an accord with Saudis.

 Controversies

 Uber Files

 On 10 July 2022, The Guardian revealed that Macron had assisted Uber in lobbying during his term as the Minister of Economics and Finance, leading to calls from opposition lawmakers for a parliamentary inquiry.
 In his own defence, Macron expressed that he "did his job" and that he would "do it again tomorrow and the day after tomorrow".
 He stated, "I'm proud of it".

 Co-prince of Andorra

 As president of France, Macron also serves ex officio as one of the two co-princes of Andorra.
 His chief of staff Patrick Strzoda serves as his representative in this capacity.
 Joan Enric Vives i Sicília, appointed as the Bishop of Urgell on 12 May 2003, served as Macron's co-prince until Josep-Lluís Serrano Pentinat succeeded him in 2025.
 Macron swore the Constitution of Andorra through Strzoda in an act that took place on 15 June 2017 in Casa de la Vall.
 Macron visited the country on a State visit on 12 September 2019.
 The following day he spoke at the historic building of the General Council of Andorra alongside Episcopal Co-Prince Joan Enric Vives, Prime Minister Xavier Espot and the General Syndic Roser Suñé Pascuet.

 During the COVID-19 pandemic, the Andorran government asked France for economic aid, but Macron refused, arguing that the Bank of France could not offer loans to another country without the approval of the European Central Bank.

 In January 2024, former New Caledonian high commissioner Patrice Faure was appointed chief of staff to Macron, and in November, his representative to Andorra.